-If you have not added any certificates at this point, a self signed cert will be used.
+Note If you have not added any certificates at this point, a self signed cert will be used.

-Associated Virtual Service - Custom Mode
+Associated Virtual Service - Manual Mode

-If you set Associated Virtual Service to Custom, the following settings can be configured manually:
+If you set Associated Virtual Service to None, the following settings can be configured manually:

-Label SSL 0
+Label 0

-Associated Virtual Service Custom • 0
+Associated Virtual Service None 🗸 0

-Virtual Service IP Address 192.168.111.231 0
+Virtual Service IP Address

 Virtual Service Port 443 0

-Backend Virtual Service IP Address 192.168.111.231 0
+Backend IP Address

 Backend Virtual Service Port 80 0

-SSL Operation Mode High Security • 0
+SSL Operation Mode High Security

-SSL Certificate Default Self Signed Certificate e V 0
+SSL Certificate Default Self Signed Certificate ~ 0

-Cancel Update
+Cancel pdate

-- 1. Enter the required IP address in the Virtual Service IP address field - 2.
-Enter the required port in the Virtual Service Port field typically 443 - 3.
-Enter the required IP address in the Backend Virtual Service IP Address field This is normally the same IP address as the Virtual Service IP address but can be any valid IP.
+- 1. Enter the required Label (name) for the Virtual Service - 2.
+Enter the required Virtual Service IP Address - 3.
+Enter the required Virtual Service Port typically 443 - 4.
+Enter the required Backend IP Address This is normally the same IP address as the Virtual Service IP address but can be any valid IP.
 The IP address specified must correspond to a Layer 7 HAProxy VIP or a Layer 4 NAT / SNAT mode VIP.
 Unencrypted traffic will be sent here for load balancing.

 Layer 4 DR mode cannot be used since STunnel acts as a proxy, and the Real Servers see requests with a source IP address of the Virtual Service.
-However since the Real Servers believe that they own the Virtual IP (due to the Loopback Adapter configured to handle to ARP problem) they are unable to reply to STunnel.
+However since the Real Servers believe that they own the Virtual IP (due to the Loopback Adapter configured to handle to ARP problem) they are unable to reply to Stunnel.

-- 4. Enter the required port in the backend Virtual Service Port field - 5.
-Select the required SSL Operation Mode (please refer to page 154 for details of each mode) - 6.
+- 5. Enter the required backend Virtual Service Port - 6.
+Select the required SSL Operation Mode (more details on the various modes are available here). - 7.
 Click Update